mab2zq/updated_instructions/Basic-instructions.md

 ./ln.sh
 ```

 Since new .dicom files are constantly being generated for patients and stored without any clear sense of organization, it is also important to know how to use symbolic links.
-We use symbolic links because the patients data takes up too much space to duplication
+We use symbolic links because the patients data takes up too much space to duplication.
+First create a directory for the patient and subdirectory for the timepoint.
+In the subdirectory create a new subdirectory names as 'clinical'.
+From the this directory create symbolic links.

 Generally the command is as follows
 '''